 What is Apache Spark in Big Data?
 Apache Spark is an open-source cluster computing framework developed by AMPLab.
 Unlike Hadoop’s two-stage disk-based MapR paradigm, Spark’s in-memory primitives provide performance up to 100 times faster for certain applications.
 Now that we have refreshed the definition of Apache Spark, let us get back to our topic of the day – “Streaming in Apache Spark.”
-Here we will talk about the streaming components in Spark, main components in streaming application and finally the main steps in streaming applications.
+Here we will talk about the streaming components in Spark, the main components of the streaming application and finally the main steps in streaming applications.
 Let’s get started.

 Spark Streaming Components – Data Model

 When we talk about Spark, it is important to understand that all the data is modelled as Resilient Distributed Datasets.
-These are built by design with pedigree of deterministic operations.
+These are built by design with the pedigree of deterministic operations.
 This means that no matter how many times you compute the data it will always lead you to the same result.
 It is almost similar to Hadoop’s fault-tolerance for slave failures with an exception of the mechanism used.

 The Resilient Distributed Datasets or RDDs are immutable, deterministically re-computable and distributed datasets in Spark.
-A DStream on the other hand is an abstraction used in Spark streaming over RDDs.
+A DStream, on the other hand, is an abstraction used in Spark streaming over RDDs.
 DStream gets its name from being a stream of RDDs.
 Majority of the APIs applies over DStreams.